W.E. White Building

 The W.E.
 White Building is a historic commercial building located in downtown Stockton, Illinois, USA.
 It was constructed in the Queen Anne style in 1897 and designed and built by Peter Schroeder.
 The building was added to the U.S. National Register of Historic Places in 1997.

 History

 The W.E.
-White Building was constructed in 1897, one of many commercial structures erected following a devastating fire in downtown Stockton, Illinois.
+White Building was constructed in 1897, one of many commercial structures erected following a devastating fire in Stockton.
 After the 1896 fire, William and Mary O'Rourke erected a wood-frame dry goods store at the location of the White Building.
-Mary O'Rourke soon became postmaster and the store Stockton's first post office.
-In August 1897 a small piece of the downtown lot owned by the O'Rourke's was sold to Wilbur E. White for US$3,500.
+Mary O'Rourke soon became postmaster and the store became Stockton's first post office.
+In August 1897 a small piece of the downtown lot owned by the O'Rourke's was sold to Wilbur E. White for $3,500.
 White moved the old post office and dry goods store to the lot's rear and hired Peter Schroeder, a local architect and builder, to design and erect the W.E.
 White Building.